Graduate Immersion Conference 2020

-The Department of Political Science at The Ohio State University invites undergraduate students to apply to its Graduate Immersion Conference from September 27 - 28, 2019.
+The Department of Political Science at the Ohio State University invites undergraduate students to apply to its Second Annual Graduate Immersion Conference from October 26-27, 2020.
 Attendees will have the opportunity to showcase their original research, receive detailed feedback, and get a better understanding of the graduate student experience.
-The conference aims to give students belonging to groups historically underrepresented in academia a chance to learn more about graduate school at Ohio State.
+The conference aims to give students belonging to groups historically underrepresented in academia a chance to learn more about graduate school and political science at Ohio State.
 This year's conference will be held online.
 The application fee for the PhD program in political science will be waived for those that are accepted and attend the conference.

 Applicants must be undergraduate juniors or seniors at the date of the conference.
 The conference will place special emphasis on research being conducted by students from underrepresented groups in political science and in academia, including applicants who identify as women, LGBTQ+, first generation college students, people of color, etc.

-College Transcript: An unofficial transcript or or advising report is acceptable, but make sure it is up to date and reflects grades from your last completed semester.
+College Transcript: An unofficial transcript is acceptable, but make sure it is up to date and reflects grades from your last completed semester.
 This means you do not need to report grades from courses you are currently taking.

 A resumé/CV: A resume or CV detailing academic and work experiences, awards, scholarships, etc.

 Title and abstract of an original research project: We welcome research from all approaches.
 By original research, we expect that the work is an independent project that you are writing on your own, or with the supervision of an academic advisor.
-The paper should have a clear question or puzzle, make a novel argument, and support this claim with evidence.
-Literature reviews and whitepapers are therefore discouraged.
-For the application, all you need is the title and abstract, but it is expected that you will be able to circulate a completed paper at the conference (evidence can be preliminary).
+For the application, all you need is the title and abstract, but it is expected that you will be able to circulate a completed paper or research design at the conference.
 Abstracts should be no longer than 500 words and include the following:

 You will also need a Letter of Recommendation from a faculty member who can provide information about your academic performance and potential for success in graduate education or beyond.
 Letters should not be longer than one page.